Chocolat Kohler: History

-In 1865, Charles-Amédée sold the business to his two sons Charles-Amédée II and Adolphe, who were succeeded by the sons of the first, Amédée-Louis and Jean-Jacques.
-From 1894 to 1896, they built a new factory in neighbouring Échandens, which worked until 1907.
-In 1904, a rapprochement took place with Chocolat Peter managed by Daniel Peter in Orbe to form the Peter Kohler company, then with Alexandre Cailler in Vevey in 1911 to form Peter Cailler Kohler.
-These various mergers led to the takeover of the brand by the Nestlé company in 1929.
+In 1865, Charles-Amédée transferred ownership of the business to his sons, Charles-Amédée II and Adolphe Kohler.
+The next generation of the family, represented by Amédée-Louis and Jean-Jacques Kohler, subsequently assumed control of the company.

+Between 1894 and 1896, the family constructed a new factory in neighbouring Échandens, which remained in operation until 1907.
+In 1897, milk chocolate began to be manufactured by Kohler after the recipe had leaked from one of Daniel Peter's relatives.
+In 1904, the company entered into a partnership with Chocolat Peter, managed by Daniel Peter in Orbe, forming the company Peter Kohler.
+A further merger followed in 1911 with Alexandre Cailler's chocolate business in Vevey, resulting in the creation of Peter, Cailler, Kohler (PCK).

+These successive consolidations within the Swiss chocolate industry ultimately led to the acquisition of the brand by Nestlé in 1929.